 The best time to visit this hidden gem in Europe is in spring and summer when nature is all lush green and the sun is brightly shining.
 Moreover, it’s also incredibly beautiful when the autumn colors cover nature.

 The morning hours offer the most sensational views.
 The morning colors of the water are extremely bright and shiny.
-It will make you feel like Alice in wonderland.
-The number one highlight of Blaubeuren is Blautopf, which is a lovely little spring (source of the Blau River).
+It will make you feel like Alice in Wonderland.
+The number one highlight of Blaubeuren is Blautopf, which is a lovely little spring (the source of the Blau River).

 After your German treats, discover the half-timbered medieval houses of Blaubeuren built in the 15th century.
 The loveliest and most photogenic part of the old town is Little Venice.